ajinkyajayawant/Programming-Experiments/Emacs/emacs_useful_commands.md

 * Substitute selection `(delete-selection-mode 1)`
 * Display line numbers `(global-linum-mode t)`
 * Sometimes the zenburn theme may not be installed, install it with: `M-x package-install <RET> zenburn-theme <RET>`
+### Local config
+* Per repository config can be written inside `.dir-locals.el` and it will apply to all files inside that directory.

 ## Elpy
 * Specifying elpy to use a particular python: (setq elpy-rpc-python-command "python3")